 Philip's work has been published by high impact journals and academic publishers, including Review of International Political Economy, Regulation & Governance, Global Environmental Politics, Governance, Global Food Security, and Ecological Economics.
 Philip's new book Global Shifts: Business, Politics, and Deforestation in a Changing World Economy is forthcoming with MIT Press (2023).

 Philip is a member of the UvA Political Economy and Transnational Governance (PETGOV) program group.
-Moreover, he is an associate of the Amsterdam Centre for European Studies (ACES), a research fellow of the Earth System Governance Project (ESG), and a member of the Academic Advisory Council of the United Nations Forum on Sustainability Standards (UNFSS).
+Moreover, he is an associate of the Amsterdam Centre for European Studies (ACES), a research fellow of the Earth System Governance Project (ESG), a member of the Academic Advisory Council of the United Nations Forum on Sustainability Standards (UNFSS), and an associate of the Research Network Sustainable Global Supply Chains.
 His other activities include advisory and policy work for international organizations, civil society organizations, and governments.
 This includes the International Trade Centre, the International Social and Environmental Accreditation and Labelling Alliance, and the Dutch Government.

 Philip teaches courses at the intersection of global environmental politics, international political economy, and transnational governance.
 Recently taught courses include:

 Transnational Governance - BA Politics, Psychology, Law and Economics (PPLE), UvA